Vladimir Vysotsky: Legacy and remembrance

 Throughout his lengthy musical career, Jaromír Nohavica, a famed Czech singer, translated and performed numerous songs of Vladimir Vysotsky, most notably Песня о друге (Píseň o příteli – Song about a friend).

-The Museum of Vladimir Vysotsky in Koszalin dedicated to Vladimir Vysotsky was founded by Marlena Zimna (1969–2016) in May 1994, in her apartment, in the city of Koszalin, in Poland.
-Since then the museum has collected over 19,500 exhibits from different countries and currently holds Vladimir Vysotsky' personal items, autographs, drawings, letters, photographs and a large library containing unique film footage, vinyl records, CDs and DVDs.
-A special place in the collection holds a Vladimir Vysotsky's guitar, on which he played at a concert in Casablanca in April 1976.
+The Museum of Vladimir Vysotsky in Koszalin was founded by Marlena Zimna (1969–2016) in May 1994, in her apartment, in the city of Koszalin, in Poland.
+Since then the museum has collected over 19,500 exhibits from different countries and currently holds Vladimir Vysotsky's personal items, autographs, drawings, letters, photographs and a large library containing unique film footage, vinyl records, CDs and DVDs.
+A special place in the collection held by one of Vladimir Vysotsky's guitars, on which he played at a concert in Casablanca in April 1976.
 Vladimir Vysotsky presented this guitar to Moroccan journalist Hassan El-Sayed together with an autograph (an extract from Vladimir Vysotsky's song "What Happened in Africa"), written in Russian right on the guitar.

 In January 2023, a monument to the outstanding actor, singer and poet Vladimir Vysotsky was unveiled in Yuzhno-Sakhalinsk, in the square near the Rodina House of Culture.
-Author Vladimir Chebotarev.
+This monument was created by Vladimir Chebotarev.